djui/docker-guestfs/README.md

 # libguestfs-tools Docker container

-A docker container that allows to use [libguestfs-tools](http://libguestfs.org) for for accessing and modifying virtual machine disk images mounted as volumes.
+A Docker container that allows to use [libguestfs-tools](http://libguestfs.org) for accessing and modifying virtual machine disk images mounted as volumes.

 ## Usage

     $ docker build -t guestfs .
-    $ docker run -it -v my_image.vmdk:/my_image.vmdk guestfs --ro -i -a /my_image.vmdk
+    $ docker run --rm -it -v my_image.vmdk:/my_image.vmdk guestfs --ro -i -a /my_image.vmdk

     Welcome to guestfish, the guest filesystem shell for editing virtual machine filesystems and disk images.